Tremendous1192/MatrixSharp/README.md

 [Nuget](https://www.nuget.org/packages/MatrixSharp/)

+# ver 0.0.6
+Modify Clone Method of Matrix and Vector classes.

-ver.0.0.5
+# ver.0.0.5
 Append internal function faster matrix addition.
 If your matrix element number (row x column) is multiples of 2, 3, or 4, 5, you are able to calculate matrix addition quickly.